 |Swasey Bladen Forest Reserve||Nature Sanctuary/Wildlife Reserve||12.2 mi.
 West of Central Alabama Warf||Belize|

-Even though most visitors to the area are attracted by the beautiful water and coastline, that isn't the only way to experience the natural beauty of the land.
-Belize offers some great options, including 12 waterfalls and 12 caves.
+Although most tourists come for the beautiful coastline, those aren't the only way to experience the natural beauty of the land.
+Belize offers some great choices, including 12 waterfalls and 12 caves.

-You might enjoy a visit to Chumpiate Maya Cave, which is located within Belize.
+You may enjoy visiting Chumpiate Maya Cave, which is located in Belize.
 A quick hike from the trail head through the jungle takes you to Chechem Hah, the Morales family farm that serves as the gateway to the cave.
 Another steep jungle trail from the farm takes you straight to the cave.

-The table just below provides some details regarding waterfalls and caves.
+The following table provides some details concerning waterfalls and caves.

 |Actun Chapat||Cave||The vicinity of Belize City, Central Belize|